Form 982: How to exclude canceled debt from your taxable income

 4. The basis reduction matters.
 Reducing the basis in property affects future gain calculations when you sell.
 If you reduce the basis in a building by $40,000 to exclude COD income, you will recognize $40,000 more in gain when the building is sold.
 The exclusion defers tax rather than permanently eliminating it, though deferral is still valuable.

+Document your assets and liabilities as of the day before the cancellation, identify the applicable exclusion, complete Form 982, and attach it to your return for that tax year.
 Receiving Form 1099-C feels alarming when you realize the tax implications.
 But the exclusion provisions exist precisely because Congress recognized that taxing people on debt they cannot pay creates hardship.

 If you were in bankruptcy, the exclusion is automatic and complete.
 If you were even partially insolvent, you could reduce or eliminate your tax burden.
 The key is understanding which exclusion applies and properly documenting your situation.